PT100 Temperature sensor.

 - A sub-multiple of 50 and 60Hz is 10Hz.

 - The software should cycle through all channels, switch polarity and cycle through all channels again.
+A variable settling time is required depending on the voltage change between each step of the cycle, or a larger settling time be used.

 Each channel is summed with the polarity switched readings subtracted from the positive polarity readings, so that the offset error is eliminated.
-A number of cycles should be summed.

 If software were running within the XBee wireless module, then local chopper stabilisation could be run with better timing than if run over the wireless connection.
 In that case, running chopper stabilisation is an unnecessary complication, and a higher frequency chopping is hardly possible.